What is Pre Tax Income?

 - Operating Expenses (OpEx)

-Common examples of non-core income or expenses would be interest expense and interest income.
+Common examples of non-core income or expenses would be interest expense and interest income, which are more related to financing and investing activities, rather than operating activities.

-The formula for calculating the pre tax income (EBT) is as follows.
+The formula for calculating the pre-tax income (EBT) is equal to operating income subtracted by interest expense.

 Once taxes are deducted from a company’s pre-tax income, you have arrived at net income (i.e. the “bottom line”).